-The purpose of the annual SPP is to demonstrate NW Natural's commitment to safety, to provide insight into NW Natural's safety activities, and to identify when major regulatory changes may drive new safety program priorities or modify existing safety programs.
-In the event that NW Natural seeks approval for a Safety Cost Recovery Mechanism (SCRM), the SPP is intended to expedite the review process of safety investments.
-Safety is a core value at NW Natural and is critically important in all aspects of the Company's pipeline and storage operations.
-The Company appreciates the opportunity to present this information to the Commission and looks forward to continued engagement with our stakeholders on these important issues.
+This SPP demonstrates NW Natural's commitment to pipeline safety by providing insight into NW Natural's safety activities, and identify NW Natural's response to regulatory changes that may drive safety program priorities or modify existing programs.
+In the event that NW Natural seeks approval for a Safety Cost Recovery Mechanism (SCRM), this SPP is intended to expedite the review process of safety investments.

+Safety is a core value at NW Natural and we appreciate the opportunity to present this information to the Commission.

-II.
-Background Information
+2. Background Information

-NW Natural is a regulated utility doing business in Oregon and southwest Washington.
-NW Natural serves approximately 750,000 customers and owns and operates 660 miles of transmission pipelines, 13,866 miles of distribution pipelines, and three energy storage facilities in Oregon - Portland and Newport LNG Plants and Mist Underground Storage.
+NW Natural is a regulated natural gas utility conducting business in Oregon and southwest Washington.
+The Company serves ~770,000 customers and owns and operates 660 miles of natural gas transmission pipeline, and ~14,000 miles of distribution pipelines.
+In addition, NW Natural operates three energy storage facilities in Oregon - Portland and Newport LNG Plants and Mist Underground Storage.